felipemarques/threejs-voxel-firecraft/README.md

 10. **Difficulty Matters:** Start on Easy to learn the mechanics, then increase difficulty.

+11. **Survival Mode Strategy:**
+    - No storm means you can take your time exploring
+    - Focus on eliminating 30% of zombies to unlock sky loot
+    - Collect all ground loot before the 30% threshold for maximum benefit
+    - Big Zombies are tough - save your best weapons for them

+12. **Zombie Variant Tactics:**
+    - **Fat Zombies (Green):** Slower but tankier - kite them and use sustained fire
+    - **Big Zombies (Purple, Large):** Extremely dangerous - maintain distance, use sniper/rifle
+    - **Normal Zombies (Purple):** Standard threat - any weapon works effectively

+13. **Sky Loot System:** Once activated, stay alive for 45-second intervals to receive supply drops near your position.

 ## 📝 License

 This project is open source and available for educational purposes.